oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 ##### Run VM

-*   When running a VM, the VM's Vnics' 'wired' property should also be passed to the VDSM, for 3.2 cluster and above.
+*   When running a VM, the VM's Vnics' 'linkState' property should also be passed to the VDSM, for 3.2 cluster and above.

       VmInfoBuilder.addNetworkInterfaceProperties